 Tlingit is currently classified as a distinct and separate branch of Na-Dene, anindigenous language family of North America.[16]
 In 1915,Edward Sapir argued for its inclusion in the Na-Dene family,[17] a claim that was subsequently debated byFranz Boas,P.E.
 Goddard, and many other prominent linguists of the time.[18]
 Its inclusion in the family has proven controversial due to lack of common vocabulary despite shared phonological and grammatical features.[19]

-Studies in the late 20th century by Heinz-Jürgen Pinnow andMichael E. Krauss showed a strong connection toEyak and hence to theAthabaskan languages, thus essentially proving the Na-Dene family as including Tlingit.[18]
+Studies in the late 20th century by Heinz-Jürgen Pinnow andMichael E. Krauss showed a strong connection toEyak and hence to theAthabaskan languages, thus essentially proving the Na-Dene family as including Tlingit.[19]
+Jeff Leer has proposed that the seeming lack of shared vocabulary between Tlingit and the Athabaskan languages can be explained by a process of hybridization within Tlingit.[20]

-Sapir initially proposed a connection between Tlingit andHaida,[16] but the debate over Na-Dene gradually excluded Haida from the discussion.
-Haida is now considered anisolate,[19] with some borrowing from its long proximity with Tlingit.[20]
-However, some contemporary linguists still hold that Haida is part of the Na-Dene family – such as John Enrico, a specialist in Haida.[20][21]
+Sapir initially proposed a connection between Tlingit andHaida,[17] but the debate over Na-Dene gradually excluded Haida from the discussion.
+Haida is now considered anisolate,[21] with some borrowing from its long proximity with Tlingit.
+However, some contemporary linguists still hold that Haida is part of the Na-Dene family, such as John Enrico, a specialist in Haida.[22]

 The first proposal linking Na-Dene and thus Tlingit to theYeniseian languages of Siberia was made by Italian linguist Alfredo Trombetti in 1923.[23]
 In the early 2000s,Edward Vajda presented empirical evidence for the existence of this super family,Dene–Yeniseian.[24]
 Although support for the hypothesis has not been universal,[25] it has been called "the first demonstration of a plausible genealogical link between languages of Eurasia and languages of the Americas".[26]